...

 DanceAbility Azerbaijan’s first performance will take place on October 31 at the Heydar Aliyev Center, during the festival’s opening ceremony.

-The second performance, an inclusive dance theater piece titled “Tell Me When It’s Enough?,” will be staged on November 2 at 15:00 (GMT+4) at the Azerbaijan State Academic Russian Drama Theatre.
+The second performance, an inclusive dance theater piece titled "How Much Is Enough?!", will be staged on November 2 at 15:00 (GMT+4) at the Azerbaijan State Academic Russian Drama Theatre.

 “The production explores the relationship between humanity, consumption, and water, the planet’s most vital resource.
-It addresses the fast-fashion industry, where synthetic fabrics containing microplastics harm the environment throughout their life cycle, from production to disposal, polluting rivers, oceans, and marine ecosystems.
-‘Tell Me When It’s Enough?’ is not only about fashion; it’s about the waste we create, how we exhaust the planet, and the human stories woven into every fabric,” Sultanova noted.
+It addresses the ultra-fast fashion industry, where synthetic fabrics containing microplastics harm the environment throughout their life cycle, from production to disposal, polluting rivers, oceans, and marine ecosystems.
+"How Much Is Enough?!" is not only about fashion; it’s about the waste we create, how we exhaust the planet, and the human stories woven into every fabric,” Sultanova noted.

 Admission is free.
 Registration: https://bakuartweekend.az/az/register/